MadMaxMcKinney/comic-organizer-cli/README.md

 - **Publisher - Series (Year)**: `Marvel - Spider-Man (2023).cbz`
 - **Series_Issue_Year**: `Spider-Man_001_2023.cbz`

+You will be able to preview all changes before they are applied, select which files to include, and have the option to manually edit any filenames before finalizing.

 ## Supported File Types

 `.cbr`, `.cbz`, `.pdf`, `.epub` are the only supported file types.